isc-projects/isc-dnssec-guide/src/recipes.rst

 This chapter provides step-by-step "recipes" for some common DNSSEC configurations.

-.. _recipes_inline_signing:
+.. _recipes_dnssec_signing:

-Inline Signing Recipes
+DNSSEC Signing Recipes
 ----------------------

-There are two recipes here: the first shows an example using inline signing on the primary server, which has been covered in this guide; the second shows how to setup a "bump in the wire" between a hidden primary and the secondary servers to seamlessly sign the zone on the fly.
+There are two recipes here: the first shows an example using DNSSEC signing on the primary server, which has been covered in this guide; the second shows how to setup a "bump in the wire" between a hidden primary and the secondary servers to seamlessly sign the zone on the fly.

-.. _recipes_inline_signing_primary:
+.. _recipes_dnssec_signing_primary:

-Master Server Inline Signing Recipe
+Master Server DNSSEC Signing Recipe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this recipe, our servers are illustrated as shown in
-:ref:`inline-signing-1`: we have a primary server
+:ref:`dnssec-signing-1`: we have a primary server
 (192.168.1.1) and three secondary servers (192.168.1.2, 192.168.1.3, and
 192.168.1.4) that receive zone transfers.
 To get the zone
 signed, we need to reconfigure the primary server.
 Once reconfigured, a
-signed version of the zone is generated on the fly by inline signing,
+signed version of the zone is generated on the fly,
 and zone transfers take care of synchronizing the signed zone data
 to all secondary name servers, without configuration or software changes
 on them.

-.. _inline-signing-1:
+.. _dnssec-signing-1:

 .. figure:: ../img/dnssec-inline-signing-1.png
-   :alt: Inline Signing Recipe #1
+   :alt: DNSSECSigning Recipe #1
-   :name: inline-signing-1
+   :name: dnssec-signing-1
    :width: 80.0%

-   Inline Signing Recipe #1
+   DNSSEC Signing Recipe #1

 Using the method described in
 :ref:`easy_start_guide_for_authoritative_servers`, we just need to